Elizabeth Talatu Williams

 What ignited your pursuit for gender equality?

 My cousin dropped out of school at the age of 15 as a result of an unplanned pregnancy.
-This sparked my passion for sexual reproductive health and rights towards achieving gender equality.
+This sparked my passion to advocate for young people's access to sexual reproductive health information and youth-friendly services towards advancing gender equality.

 Please share your biggest wins as an advocate for gender equality.

-I led the Youth Participatory Platform team at UNFPA LLO to advocate for the inclusion of comprehensive sexuality education into the curriculum of non-formal vocational training in Lagos state, which was successfully adopted in September 2019 by the Permanent Secretary, Ministry of Youth.
+I served on the technical working group where I provide technical expertise towards the inclusion of comprehensive sexuality education into the curriculum of non-formal vocational training in Lagos state.
+The curriculum and manual were successfully adopted in September 2019 by the Permanent Secretary, Ministry of Youth.